Factual/braze-engine-integration-android/README.md

 This repository contains the code for an integration between Factual's Engine SDK and Braze SDK.
-Using this integration library you can configure Factual's Engine SDK to send Braze custom events when the user is at a known factual place or an engine circumstance with actionId ```push-to-braze``` is met.
-The following Braze custom events will be sent:
+Using this integration library you can configure Factual's Engine SDK to send Braze custom events when the user is at a known factual place or when an engine circumstance with the actionId ```push-to-braze``` is met.
+The following is a description of the custom events sent to Braze:

 ## User Journey Events